khotanese/k_articles/_content_generator/output/2021-4-23-chronological-bibliography.markdown

 On the editing of Khotanese Buddhist texts, in <i>Middle Iranian Studies.
 Proceedings of the Interna- tional Symposium organized by the Katholieke Universiteit Leuven from the 17th to the 20th of May 1982</i>, ed. by W. Skalmowski and A. van Tongerloo, Louvain, 1984, pp. 151-158.｜Skjærvø, Oktor

 Vedic ksumpa- and related Data, <i>Amṛtadhārā, Professor R. N. Dandekar Felicitation Volume</i>, ed.
 S.D.
 Joshi, Delhi, 1984, pp. 17-20.｜Bailey, H.W.

+“A New Khotanese Document from China,” <i>Studia Iranica</i> 13/2, 1984, pp. 193-98, pl. xiv.｜Emmerick, Ronald Eric

+“Cā tteya khī in the Musée Guimet,” <i>Studia Iranica</i> 13/2, 1984, pp. 251-52, pl. xvi.｜Emmerick, Ronald Eric

+“Khotanese vī hā,” in <i>Orientalia J. Duchesne-Guillemin emerito oblata</i>, Leiden, 1984, pp. 151-55.｜Emmerick, Ronald Eric

+“Newly-discovered Buddhist texts from Khotan”,  Yamamoto Tatsuro, ed., <i>Proceedings of the Thirty-First International Congress of Human Sciences in Asia and North Africa</i>, Tokyo-Kyoto 31st August × 7th September 1983, vol. 1, Tokyo, 1984, pp. 219-220. ｜Emmerick, Ronald Eric

+“Research on Khotanese: A Survey (1979-1982),” in W. Skalmowski and A. van Tongerloo, eds., <i>Middle Iranian Studies: Proceedings of the International Symposium Organized by the Katholieke Universiteit Leuven from the 17th to the 20th of May 1982</i>, Leuven, 1984, pp. 127-45.｜Emmerick, Ronald Eric

+“Some Remarks on the History of Leprosy in India,” <i>Indologica Taurinensia</i> 12, 1984, pp. 93-105.｜Emmerick, Ronald Eric

+“The Indexation of Sanskrit Medical Texts: Progress and Prospects,” in G. J. Meulenbeld, ed., <i>Proceedings of the International Workshop on Priorities in the Study of Indian Medicine Held at the State University of Groningen, 23-27 October 1983</i>, Groningen, 1984, pp. 147-54.｜Emmerick, Ronald Eric

+“Tibetan Lexical Notes,” in L. Ligeti, ed., <i>Tibetan and Buddhist Studies Commemorating the 200th Anniversary of the Birth of Alexander Csoma de Kőrös I</i>, Budapest, 1984, pp. 207-10.｜Emmerick, Ronald Eric

 # 1985